sbezo/linux-network-lab-2025/README.md

-🚧🚧🚧 Under construction, not ready yet! 🚧🚧🚧
+The goal of this lab is to build, test and document IPSec with IKEv2, VTI, RSA and BGP on FRR + LibreSwan.

-The goal of this lab is to build, test and document IPSec with IKEv2, VTI, certs and BGP on FRR + LibreSwan.
+You can get fully functional lab in 4 easy copy-paste steps and can start play.
-Whole LAB is reproducible in docker.
-You can just follows instructions.
+The only prerequisite is docker.

 ## Lab topology
 <img width="902" height="258" alt="image" src="https://github.com/user-attachments/assets/55b04537-f1e1-4d1c-90e9-0135d8e0fa56" />

-## Clone repository:
+## 1. Clone repository:
 ```
 git clone https://github.com/sbezo/linux-network-lab-2025.git
 cd linux-network-lab-2025
 ```

-## Prepare certificates:
+## 2. Prepare certificates:
 Create your own new certificates.
 You need to run this just once.